UCLAdeepvision/CS188-Projects-2023Winter/_posts/2022-01-27-team35-super-resolution.md

 \end{align*}
 $$

-where MAX is the maximum value of a pixel.
-For a standard 8-bit image, this would be 255.
+where *MAX* is the maximum value of a pixel (e.g., for a standard 8-bit image, this would be 255).
 Note that the formulas above are stated for single-channel images, but are easily generalized to RGB images by simply calculating the average across channels.

 Intuitively, a high PSNR implies a better model because it minimizes the MSE between images.

+#### Structural Similarity Index Measure

 #### Perceptual Similarity

 Although PSNR is a theoretically sound evaluation metric, empirical results have shown that it does not effectively capture perceptual similarity.
 In layman’s terms, although a super-resolved image may have high PSNR, it doesn’t look as realistic to a human eye.
-This is often because error-based metrics such as PSNR do not account for f<sub>i</sub>ne textural detail.
+This is often because error-based metrics such as PSNR do not account for fine textural detail.

 ![]({{ '/assets/images/team35/perceptual.png' | relative_url }})
-_f<sub>i</sub>g 2.
+_fig 2.
 Although the SRResNet model has a higher PSNR, the SRGAN model better preserves textural details in the background._

 Since perceptual similarity is a qualitative property, it is measured through mean-opinion-score (MOS).
 This is essentially the average realism rating of a model’s super-resolved images are across multiple surveys.

-### Mathematical Methods

-Although we will not discuss mathematical models of super-resolution in detail, it is important to acknowledge their existence since they are the base method that we will compare future models to.

-The most common mathematical interpolation method is bicubic interpolation.
-This is a 2D extension of cubic interpolation.
+## Classical Image Upsampling Techniques

+While we will not discuss classical techiniques in detail, we will use them as a baseline to compare the results of our models with.
+The most common classical techinique for upsampling images is called bicubic interpolation.

 ![]({{ '/assets/images/team35/bicubic.png' | relative_url }})
-_f<sub>i</sub>g 3.
+_fig 3.
 Different interpolation methods where the black dot is the interpolated estimate based on the red, yellow, green, and blue samples._

-In our case, bicubic interpolation each additional pixel in the high-resolution image using the original pixels in the low-resolution image as sample points.
-Here’s a real life example where I upsize my prof<sub>i</sub>le picture.
+Bicubic interpolation samples 16 in the original low-resolution image for each pixel in the upscaled image.
+Here’s a real life example where I upsize my profile picture.

 ![]({{ '/assets/images/team35/bicubicex.png' | relative_url }})
-_f<sub>i</sub>g 4.
-Bicubic interpolation on my prof<sub>i</sub>le picture._
+_fig 4.
+Bicubic interpolation on my profile picture._

-Bicubic interpolation and other similar methods are used widely because they are memory eff<sub>i</sub>cient and require comparatively less computational power than deep learning models.
+Bicubic interpolation and other similar methods are used widely because they are memory efficient and require comparatively less computational power than deep learning models.
 However, because there is no learning involved, the super-resolved images do not actually recover any information.
 For instance, if you’ve ever resized an image on a document as I did above, you’ll know that although you can make the image dimension larger, it will make the image blurry.

 ### Sparse Coding

 The sparse coding method is an example-based mathematical method of super-resolution that is an improvement compared to bicubic interpolation because it leverages information provided in training data.
-Specif<sub>i</sub>cally, we discuss Yang et al.’s 2008 sparse coding method.
+Specifically, we discuss Yang et al.’s 2008 sparse coding method.

 The essence of this technique is treating the low-resolution image as a downsampled version of its high-resolution counterpart.
-This was inspired by the idea in signal processing that the original signal can be fully and uniquely recovered from a sampled signal under specif<sub>i</sub>c conditions.
+This was inspired by the idea in signal processing that the original signal can be fully and uniquely recovered from a sampled signal under specific conditions.

 Under this assumption, sections of the downsampled image (referred to as patches) can be uniquely mapped to their high-resolution counterpart using a textural dictionary that stores example pairs of low and high resolution image patches.

 These dictionaries are generated by randomly sampling patches for training images of similar distribution.
 For example, if we want to upscale animal images, we generate our training dictionary with images that contain fur, skin, and scale textures.
 For a given category of images, we need only about 100,000 images which is considerably smaller than previous methods.
 Once patches are generated, we subtract the mean value of each patch as to represent image texture rather than absolute intensity.

 ![]({{ '/assets/images/team35/scpatches.png' | relative_url }})
-_f<sub>i</sub>g 5.
+_fig 5.
 Training images and the patches generated from them._

-The algorithm of sparse coding super-resolution is as follows: take overlapping patches of the input image, f<sub>i</sub>nd the sparse coded approximation of the low-resolution patch, map to a high-resolution patch, combine into a locally consistent recovered image by enforcing that the reconstructed patches agree on areas of overlap.
+The algorithm of sparse coding super-resolution is as follows: take overlapping patches of the input image, find the sparse coded approximation of the low-resolution patch, map to a high-resolution patch, combine into a locally consistent recovered image by enforcing that the reconstructed patches agree on areas of overlap.

 ![]({{ '/assets/images/team35/scalg.png' | relative_url }})
-_f<sub>i</sub>g 6.
+_fig 6.
 Formal algorithm of sparse coding super-resolution._

 The uniqueness property of the mapping comes from the linear algebra of sparse matrices.
-Essentially, because our textural dictionaries are suff<sub>i</sub>ciently large, we can —any low-resolution image as a linear combination of the training patches.
+Essentially, because our textural dictionaries are sufficiently large, we can —any low-resolution image as a linear combination of the training patches.
 This condition is referred to as having an overcomplete basis.
 Under certain conditions, the sparsest representation (mean—ing the linear combination using the least patches) is unique—hence the name sparse coding.

+## Deep CNN-based Super Resolution
-### Deep CNNs (SRCNN)
+### SRCNN

-At the start of the millennium, artif<sub>i</sub>cial intelligence and deep learning became a quickly exploding f<sub>i</sub>eld of computer science.
+At the start of the millennium, artificial intelligence and deep learning became a quickly exploding field of computer science.
 Because of the shortcomings of mathematical methods, research on image super-resolution began leveraging this newfound power of AI.
-One of the f<sub>i</sub>rst pivotal deep learning approaches to image super-resolution was the SRCNN model developed in 2015.
+One of the first pivotal deep learning approaches to image super-resolution was the SRCNN model developed in 2015.

-#### Sparse Coding vs. CNNs
+#### Moving Forward from Sparce Coding

 The SRCNN is essentially a deep convolutional neural network representation of the aforementioned sparse coding pipeline.
 Each step of the SC pipeline can be implicitly represented as a hidden layer of the CNN.